 One Saturday afternoon Ash the poodle was brought to our Underwood hospital in a severely critical condition.
 Earlier that day he had been taken to Supervets in Brisbane where, after being examined, Ash was quickly referred to Animal Emergency Service (AES).

 In an extremely weak and barely responsive condition on his arrival to the hospital, Ash was on the verge of death.
 Upon examining Ash, emergency veterinarian Dr Taylor Argent noticed that he had dangerously low blood pressure and low blood glucose.
-Dr Argent immediately notified Ash’s concerned owners and transferred him to the Pet ICU for rapid intensive treatment, monitoring and minute to minute nursing care.
+Dr Argent immediately notified Ash’s concerned owners and transferred him to the Pet ICU for rapid intensive treatment, monitoring and minute by minute nursing care.

 In the early hours of Sunday morning, Ash’s blood pressure began to improve.
 He continued to go from strength to strength over the next four days as he received around the clock care within the Pet ICU.

+This case was deemed atypical because Ash’s initial blood work did not directly support a diagnosis of an Addisonian crisis.
 Addison’s disease is commonly referred to as ‘The Great Pretender’, due to its ability to mimic many different disease processes.
-Fortunately for Ash, we were able to diagnose and treat his Addisonian crisis in time to save his life.
+Fortunately for Ash, we were able to diagnose and treat his condition in time to save his life.